pugjs/pug/README.md

 [Professionally supported pug is now available](https://tidelift.com/subscription/pkg/npm-pug?utm_source=npm-pug&utm_medium=referral&utm_campaign=readme)

+Pug templates generate javascript which generates HTML.
+The HTML can be run in any browser.
+The generated Javascript can be run in any browser (Is that true?).

 Pug.js plays well with Javascript.
 Pug is written in Javascript.
-The Pug templates are compiled to Javascript, which can then be run on
-[Node.js](http://nodejs.org) or in the browser to generate the HTML.
+The Pug templates are compiled to Javascript, which can then be run on [Node.js](http://nodejs.org) or in the browser to generate the HTML.
 It is easy to embed Javascript in Pug.
-All of this makes Pug an excellent choice for web development.
+All of this makes Pug
+an excellent choice for web development.